Suadey/Recursive-Tautology-PCN/README.md

 # Unate Recursive Complement (URC)

-* As with the previous **tautology-checking** algorithm, the complementation algorithm uses a recursive “divide-and-conquer” approach.</br>
+* As with the **tautology-checking** algorithm, the complementation algorithm uses a recursive “divide-and-conquer” approach.</br>
 *   Given an initial cover F of a Boolean function f, the algorithm divides the cover into smaller pieces until termination conditions are met.
 Results are then returned and reassembled into a final solution.</br>